-Garage Remodeling: The Basics
+Garage Conversion: The Basics

 There are many important updates required to turn an area that was never meant to be habitable into a living space.
 The basic tasks involved in converting a garage into a living space are:

 - Insulating the walls, floors, and ceiling (if they aren’t already insulated).

 - Enabling heating and cooling, either by tying into the house’s system or installing an independent system.